 Here are five reasons to move the management of an ESOP from a spreadsheet to an online platform in order to maximise benefits for both the company and for employees.

 In many cases, a company’s physical ESOP documents such as grant letters, exercise notices and Director’s certificates are in the hands of a single individual such as the CEO, CFO or HR Manager.
-It is their responsibility to maintain and keep record of these and the various legal documents which are required to manage an ESOP scheme.
+It is their responsibility to maintain and keep a record of these and the various legal documents which are required to manage the scheme.
 The risk of having such an approach is that often paper records can be lost or misplaced, meaning that the company could find itself non-compliant.

 In many cases, an ESOP will start off small by being offered to a handful of select employees or in the early stages of a company starting up.
-But as the company grows and more staff are added to the ESOP, the administration effort involved in maintaining accurate data can easily grow exponentially.
+But as the company grows and more staff are added to the scheme, the administration effort involved in maintaining accurate data can easily grow exponentially.

-In the early days of an ESOP, there may not be a need to regularly update your company’s share register based on ESOP events.
+In the early days of an ESOP, there may not be a need to regularly update your company’s share register as there may be limited changes.

-However, as the ESOP develops and more employees are having their share options vest and subsequently exercised, it is essential for compliance to ensure that that company’s share register is updated accordingly.
+However, as the ESOP develops and more employees are having their share options vest and exercised, it is essential for compliance to ensure that that company’s share register is updated accordingly.
 Having an up to date share register is the legal obligation of a company in many countries.
-If employees are exercising their share options at regular intervals, the task of manually updating an ESOP spreadsheet, the company share register and then the relevant regulatory body (for example, ASIC in Australia or the Companies Office in New Zealand) can be difficult to keep on top of.
+If employees are exercising their share options at regular intervals, the task of manually updating an ESOP spreadsheet and the company share register can be difficult to keep on top of.
+Additionally, the company has to then update their regulatory body on any changes, so ASIC for Australian companies or the Companies Office for New Zealand entities.

 DISCLAIMER: This article is for informational purposes only, and contains general information only.
 Orchestra is not, by means of this information, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This information is not intended as a recommendation, offer or solicitation for the purchase or sale of any options or shares.